-The "Complete Streets" concept was developed with the 2008 Downtown Plan and integrated in 2009 into SMC Chapter 17C.124 as well as 17A (Administration), 17D (City-wide standards) and 17H.020 (Engineering).
+The "Complete Streets" concept was developed with the 2008 Downtown Plan and integrated in 2009 into SMC Chapter 17C.124 (Administration), though other standards unrelated to Downtown exist in 17D (City-wide standards) and 17H.020 (Engineering).
 The map in Figure 2 (following page) identifies the four Complete Street designations in the North Bank planning area.

 There are a number of key design standards that apply to certain Complete Street Designations within the DTG zone.
 These standards generally govern design features like sidewalk width and landscaping, building entrance locations, parking and loading access, façade transparency or glazing.
-Specific recommendations for changes or revisions to the standards to implement the community-supported vision for the North Bank are including in the Action Plan.
+Specific recommendations for changes or revisions to the standards to implement the community-supported vision for the North Bank are included in the Action Plan.